SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Message Router.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions if using transactions.

-The chosen client username of “nifi” will be required by the NiFi application when connecting to the Solace Message Router.
+The chosen client username of "nifi" will be required by the NiFi application when connecting to the Solace Message Router.

         (config)# client-profile default message-vpn default
         (config-client-profile)# message-spool allow-guaranteed-message-receive